Smog inspections are required when you register or renew registration for a vehicle in California, but there are some exceptions.

 - An electric vehicle.

-- Gasoline-powered and less than four model years old.
+- Gasoline-powered and less than eight model-years old.

 Frequently Asked Questions